Students from Sheridan College Toronto - Click Here for Updates

-During this module, students will devise a practice based or practice led project, working independently but under supervision, and with the support of specialist mentors in their area of practice and/or research.
+During this module, students will devise a practice-based or practice-led project, working independently but under supervision.
 Projects are determined by the student, and should be proposed in an area in which you already have expertise and experience.

 The final project will be presented in a form selected by the student, along with supporting research and reflective elements for assessment by a panel of academic and discipline experts.
 This can take a number of forms, and will be agreed between students and the teaching team.

-Applications will include a project proposal and a statement of the student’s preparedness to undertake the work being proposed.
+Applications will include a project proposal, a statement of the student’s preparedness to undertake the work being proposed, and links to creative and/or professional online portfolios.
 We welcome applicants who have been working in their professional areas and want to return to education to complete an MA, as well as recent graduates.

 The Major Project module for the 2022-23 academic year will begin on 2nd November 2022, and will end on 3rd March 2022.
 We will be requiring a two-week Induction and Project Development workshop in Dublin, after which candidates may remain in Ireland or return to their place of residence to complete the project remotely.*

 |Research methods module (Sheridan)||TBC|